-The chart below shows the distribution of men and women in the Council as defined by six notional bands or levels based on hourly rate.
+While the overall distribution of men and women in the Council is 41% and 59% respectively, the chart below shows the distribution as defined by six notional bands or levels based on hourly rate.
 These levels have been constructed by taking the lowest hourly rate of pay from the highest and dividing this by six to create six equal pay bands.
 These are represented below with Level 1 as lowest band and Level 6 as highest.